ArthurMitchell42/Amazon_AWS_DDNS_Client/README.md

 <td style="vertical-align:top">2.0.0.3</td>
 <td style="vertical-align:top">
   <ol>
-<li>Fixed potential crash on connectivity issue when obtailing the external IP address</li>
+<li>Fixed potential crash on connectivity issue when obtaining the external IP address</li>
 <li>Added try catch to reading the config file</li>
 <li>Improved the docker health check to account for the update duration information</li>
 <li>Added Webhooks for alerting on errors updating and for healthy update</li>